 Pain-free grade one or two cooperative play may be performed as well.
 This is important because you want to maintain the movement between joints to allow a full range of motion later in the healing process.

-As a friendly reminder, caution must be taken to avoid any sharp pain, which indicates tissue damage.
+As a friendly reminder, caution must be taken to avoid sharp pain, which means tissue damage.
 The last thing you need is for your client to have a longer than anticipated recovery from injury.